 Students in Honors Biology encounter the principles of biology through advanced readings, scientific inquiry and laboratory investigation.
 This course emphasizes the molecular aspects of life through the study of: biochemistry, cellular structure, function and replication, energy transfer in living systems, genetics and reproduction.
 The course includes significant study of evolution, scientific and technical literacy, as well as human and systemic applications.
 This laboratory, reading, and writing intensive course expects significant independence on the part of the student so that more class time can be devoted to in-depth discussion.
 Students should be willing to take responsibility for learning and appreciate their role as members of a learning community.
-The topics studied in Honors Biology are consistent with the Massachusetts Science and Technology Frameworks life science strand.
-Preparation for the Biology SAT II test will require independent study of some topics.
+The topics studied in Honors Biology are consistent with the Massachusetts Science and Technology Frameworks.